 That said, another option that is just as effective but without the side effects of conventional radiation therapy is the https://www.cyberknifemiami.com/WhatisCyberKnife® system.
 This painless and non-invasive technique uses robotic image-guided technology to precisely target the tumor and deliver high doses of radiation that poses little to no risk to surrounding tissue or organs.
 Cleared by the Food and Drug Administration (FDA), the CyberKnife system has been clinically proven effective in treating tumors and lesions throughout the body and has been used by hundreds of thousands of patients worldwide for the past 30 years.

 If you’ve been diagnosed with lung cancer, do yourself a favor, talk to a CyberKnife expert to see if you are a candidate for this state-of-the-art treatment.

 If you’re looking for a safe, painless path to recovery, the dedicated staff at the CyberKnife Center of Miami can discuss your treatment options with you to see what’s best for you.
 Contact us today at (800) 204-0455 or (305) 279-2900 to learn more about how we can help restore your health.
-Or simply complete and submit our online form to arrange an appointment.
+Or simply to arrange an appointment.

 And you can also visit our website to learn more